Menu

 An open feedback loop is a significant element of developing a successful team.
 It involves sharing feedback with employees and accepting their feedback with interest and respect.

 For example, if a team member is struggling with their workload, offer informal feedback so they’re aware they’re not meeting expectations.
-If the situation continues, you may need to implement additional performance management tactics.
+If the situation continues, you may need to implement formal performance management tactics.
 Conversely, if someone has exceeded your expectations, let them know how well they’re doing and how much their efforts are appreciated.

 Accepting employee feedback is just as important.
 Be transparent and open when you receive in-person or anonymous employee feedback.
 Employees should have room to comfortably and respectfully voice their thoughts or concerns about what the company is doing well and where it’s falling short.